bluetoxin/dememefy/README.md

 In "plain" mode you got to specify only image and text.

 ```
-$ cat pic1.jpg | dememefy --text "Is It Alive?"
+$ cat pic1.jpg | dememefy --text "Is It Alive?" --open
 ```

 In "social network" mode the utility parses specified social network and makes memes from feed more fun.
-So, first you need to generate correct credentials then set them in the config toml-file (you may see "config.toml.example" for template) and pass filename and service to the utility.
+So, first you need to generate correct credentials then set them in the config toml-file (you may see "config.toml.example") and pass filename and service to the utility.

 ```
-$ dememefy -s reddit -c config.toml
+$ dememefy -s reddit -c config.toml --open
 ```

 **Flags:**